pgRouting/workshop/docs/chapters/chapter-1.rst

 |pgrouting-web| adds routing functionality to |postgis-web|.
 This introductory workshop will demonstrate the routing functionality by providing practical examples using |osm-web|
 road network data.
-It will be covering topics from how to prepare the data, make routing queries, write a custom 'plpgsql' functions up to draw your route in a web-mapping application.
-In other words, integrating pgRouting with other FOSS4G tools.
+It will be covering topics starting from preparing the data, making routing queries, writing custom 'plpgsql' functions up to integrating pgRouting with other FOSS4G tools.

-Navigation for road networks requires complex routing algorithms that support turn restrictions and even time-dependent attributes. pgRouting is an extendible open-source library that provides a variety of tools for shortest path search as an extension of PostgreSQL and PostGIS.
+Road networks navigation require complex graph algorithms. pgRouting is an extendible open-source library that provides a variety of tools for graph algorithms, including shortest path search, as an extension of PostgreSQL and PostGIS.

-The workshop will focus on shortest path search with pgRouting in real road networks.
+The workshop will focus on real road networks of the @WORKSHOP_AREA@ surrounding area.
 It will cover the following topics:

 * Installing pgRouting.
 * Creating a routing topology.
+* Importing  |osm-web| road network data.
 * Using pgRouting algorithms.
-* Importing  |osm-web| road network data.
 * Writing advanced queries.
 * Writing a custom PostgreSQL stored procedure in ‘plpgsql’.

-* Building a simple browser application.
-* Building a basic map interface with OpenLayers.
+Please see the :doc:`contents <../index>` for full content of this workshop.

 .. rubric:: Prerequisites

 * Workshop level: intermediate.
-* Attendee's previous knowledge: SQL (PostgreSQL, PostGIS), Javascript, HTML.
+* Attendee's previous knowledge: SQL (PostgreSQL, PostGIS)
-* Equipments: This workshop uses `OSGeoLive <https://live.osgeo.org>`__ (Version 13.0)
+* Equipments: This workshop uses `OSGeoLive <https://live.osgeo.org>`__ (@OSGeoLive_VERSION@)

-.. rubric:: Presenters and Authors
+.. rubric:: Authors

 ..
 Reminder: this lists only presenters of last 2 years + current yer & authors(s) of current workshop
     2 years back: